 The process of texting with my swap was simple.
 I told her I’d already voted for Vice President Harris, and she excitedly told me she would be voting for Claudia de La Cruz just as I’d asked her to do.

-This works on a simple honors system.
+This works on a simple honor system.
 I simply believe that my swap will vote for de La Cruz as she’s promised to do.
-The idea of an honors system doesn’t bother me at all; neither my swap nor I have any incentive to lie, and I know from my conversation with her that we share similar values.
+The idea of an honor system doesn’t bother me at all; neither my swap nor I have any incentive to lie, and I know from my conversation with her that we share similar values.
 Moreover, for those wondering if vote swapping is legal, I can assure you that it is, it’s nothing new and it’s even been used since at least the year 2000.
 But I think it’s more relevant now than ever.

 That was that, and I feel great.
 I get to use my official vote in Arizona to know that I’m fighting Trump and feel like I’m making a difference in my state, and I get to use my swap’s vote to voice my real opinion and uplift voices that share my real values.